shyd/docker-caddy-docker-proxy-cloudflare-dns/README.md

-# docker-caddy-proxy-cloudflare
+# docker-caddy-docker-proxy-cloudflare-dns
-Caddy with docker-proxy and cloudflare dns
+Caddy with caddy-docker-proxy and cloudflare-dns